The Arui: a Wonder to Behold

 His cart is brimming with neatly baked cookies and pies, which are covered by a thin insect-screening mesh.
 Every morning, he sets out at dawn while the city is still sleeping to earn his daily bread.
 He trundles his wheelbarrow toward the al-Boukharia market in downtown Amman.
 He pushes it through several neighborhoods before reaching the narrow corridors of the bustling market.
 To get his pies to be, bar none, the most delicious in town, he follows a secret recipe, which he has devised and fleshed out over the years with what his usual struggle to make ends meet has taught him on a daily basis and with what he has discovered tickles taste buds while simultaneously triggering sweet memories.

 Bater’s father is already sixty years old, but his face is always wreathed in smiles that camouflage the signs of fatigue he accumulates throughout the work day.
-He greets everyone cheerfully as he plies his habitual route through the big market, whose shops are filled wall to wall with fine textiles, lustrous embroideries, and rare antiquities ...Read more
+He greets everyone cheerfully as he plies his habitual route through the big market, whose shops are filled wall to wall with fine textiles, lustrous embroideries, ...Read more

 Deus Ex Machina